--Makes learning a third or more languages much easier.
+-Makes learning a third or more language much easier.

--Improves child’s ability to focus on individual task
+-Improves a child’s ability to focus on an individual task.

--Children who learn a second language before the age of five have been shown to have denser gray matter in their brains than their monolingual peers.
+-Children who learn a second language before the age of five have been shown to have the denser gray matter in their brains than their monolingual peers.
 A higher density has been correlated with increased intellect.

 Information from the U.S. Secretary of Education, John B. King recognizes the universal facts that the number of children ages 5 – 17 in the U.S. who speak a language other than English at home has more than doubled in the past three decades.
 These home languages are an asset that should be valued.
-The research shows that supporting bilingualism from early ages can have wide ranging benefits.
-In June, 2016 the White House announced a new Federal Policy Statement on more effectively supporting dual language learners in early childhood programs.
+The research shows that supporting bilingualism from early ages can have wide-ranging benefits.
+In June 2016 the White House announced a new Federal Policy Statement on more effectively supporting dual language learners in early childhood programs.
 It recommends that all states and local communities work together to ensure that all early childhood programs are welcoming and linguistically accessible to families.
-The dual language program is the topic for our coffee talk on November 15th.